Khaleed/bubble-trouble/README.md

 ## Approach

 Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
-This project will be written in a functional style using the Elm Architecture: Model -> Update -> View.
+This project is written in a functional style using the Elm Architecture: Model -> Update -> View.
 It's not purely functional because of the limitations of JavaScript and I/O being inheritently impure.
 Instead of deep cloning objects and arrays for immutability, Immutable JS - a persistent data structures library is used.

 ## Contributors